 #3 – Look after your health

 Keeping a track of your health can also help you claim some deduction under Section 80D, 80DD and 80DDB.
-Paying health insurance premium under Section 80D can help you save INR 25, 000 from your tax liability.
-If the health insurance premium is in respect of a Senior Citizen, then the amount of deduction will become INR 30, 000.
-Deduction of INR 5000 is available for Preventive health check-up under section 80D, this is included in the limit of Rs.25,000.
+Paying health insurance premiums under Section 80D can help you save Rs.
+50, 000 (Self and Parents) from your tax liability.
+If the health insurance premium is in respect of a Senior Citizen, then the amount of deduction will become Rs.
+1,00, 000 (Self and Parents).
+Deduction of INR 5000 is available for Preventive health check-ups under section 80D.

 #4 – File your advance tax

-Tax payers are often required to pay advance tax if his tax liability is more than Rs.10,000.
-In case TDS is being deducted on your income but if it is not sufficient, then also you need to pay advance tax.
-The person opting for presumptive income also need to pay whole amount of their advance tax before March.
+Taxpayers are often required to pay advance tax if their tax liability is more than Rs.10,000.
+In case TDS is being deducted from your income but if it is not sufficient, then also you need to pay advance tax.
+The person opting for presumptive income also needs to pay the whole amount of their advance tax before March.
 The last date of payment of advance tax is 15 March but also if you pay the advance tax before 31 March, it is treated as advance tax.
-There is 1% interest per month if there is delay in payment of interest.
+There is 1% interest per month if there is a delay in the payment of interest.

-One should not be waiting for suggestions or guidance for paying tax.
+One should not be waiting for suggestions or guidance for paying taxes.
 Payment of taxes should be taken as a privilege and should be completed within the due period.

 #5 – Claim the reimbursement

-In case you are salaried person then you are entitled to some reimbursement as per your salary structure such as telephone bills, leave travel, medical reimbursement and so on, then you need to submit the proofs to your employer in order to claim tax exemption.
-Otherwise these all become taxable in hand of employee.
-If you entitled for medical reimbursement of Rs.12,000, then you must have to submit medical bills to your employer to claim tax exemption.
-These could be only claimed through employer not while submitting return.
+In case you are a salaried person then you are entitled to some reimbursement as per your salary structure such as telephone bills, leave travel, medical reimbursement and so on, then you need to submit the proofs to your employer in order to claim tax exemption.
+Otherwise, these all become taxable in hands of employees.
+If you are entitled to medical reimbursement of Rs.12,000, then you must have to submit medical bills to your employer to claim tax exemption.
+These could be only claimed through the employer not while submitting a return.

 #5 – Consult your tax adviser

-Your CA is one of the best people to guide you on tax saving.
-Consult your CA and let him help you claim some other deductions as well.
+Your CA/lawyer/tax consultant is one of the best people to guide you on tax savings.
+Consult your CA/lawyer/tax consultant and let him help you claim some other deductions as well.
 Additionally, he can also fix up errors in computation, if any.